 By definition, insulators are materials that do not allow charge or electricity to pass through.
 In other words, an electrical insulator is a material that does not allow electrons to pass from one atom to another.

 Not to mention, they do not even allow heat or light to pass through themselves.
 Additionally, materials that are primarily made of non-metals are the best electrical insulators.

 Moving ahead, in a typical insulator, electrons cannot move freely anywhere inside an insulating material.
 WHY?
-Because there is no overlapping between the valance and conduction band of the material.
+Because there is no overlapping between the valance and conduction bands of the material.
 Refer to the above diagram for proper understanding.

 As a result, there is a large forbidden gap between the layers of the atomic structure of the insulators.
 Hence, due to high resistance and, of course, a large forbidden gap, electrons can never move freely inside an electrical insulator.